Nikola Selaković: Political career

 He served as Minister of Justice and State Administration in the Government of Serbia and the cabinet of Ivica Dačić in the period from 2012 to 2014, and then as Minister of Justice in the period from 2014 to 2016 in the first cabinet of Aleksandar Vučić.

 While he was the Minister of Justice, together with the then Minister of Defense Bratislav Gašić, Selaković organized the transfer of Vladimir Lazarević, a convicted war criminal by plane from The Hague and the ceremonial reception of the retired general who was released after serving two thirds of his sentence.
 He was Serbia's first Minister of Justice who visited Serbian detainees awaiting final ICTY verdicts.
-Selaković visited Ratko Mladić, Radovan Kadadžić, Dragoljub Ojdanić, Zdravko Tolimir, Vinko Pandurević, Vlastimir Đorđević, Nikola Šainović, Sreten Lukić, Nebojša Pavković, Vladimir Lazarević and Momčilo Perišić.
+Selaković visited Ratko Mladić, Radovan Karadžić, Dragoljub Ojdanić, Zdravko Tolimir, Vinko Pandurević, Vlastimir Đorđević, Nikola Šainović, Sreten Lukić, Nebojša Pavković, Vladimir Lazarević and Momčilo Perišić.

 By the decision of President of Serbia Aleksandar Vučić of 31 May 2017, he was appointed to the position of Secretary General of the President of the Republic, which he held until 27 October 2020.

 Since 28 October 2020, he has been serving as the Minister of Foreign Affairs in the second cabinet of Ana Brnabić.

 On 13 November 2020, Selaković warned that Serbs are still discriminated against in Croatia.

+In 2025, the Serbian prosecutor for organized crime charged Selaković with abuse of office and falsifying of documents to subject the General Staff Building in Belgrade to a redevelopment project linked to American businessman Jared Kushner.

 Personal life

 He has a brother Velimir Selaković.
-He is married to Milica and is the father of Lazar, Vasilije and Ljubica.
+He is married to Milica and is the father of three children.